Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Methods

+We now turn towards the novel work of this research.
+In the following sections we describe our measure of faithfulness then introduce the kernel functions.

+\textbf{Evaluating the Faithfulness of Surrogate Models.} Given many choices of kernel functions we require a measure to determine which surrogate models have higher approximation quality (i.e., faithfulness) to the NN.
+We relax from the ideal surrogate model goal \eqref{eq:ideal_surrogate} and instead evaluate kernel functions by how well they are correlated with the neural network using the Kendall-$\tau$ rank correlation.

-Kendall-$\tau$ is used for a few reasons.
-First, $\tau$ has a range $[-1,1]$ with $\pm$ 1 representing a monotonic relationship and a value of 0 representing no correlation.
-Furthermore, if the relationship between the kGLM and neural network is strictly monotonic, then an invertible mapping function exists between the kGLM softmax probabilities and the neural network's~\cite{RealAnalysis}.
-In Appendix~\ref{Appendix:LinearizationExplanation}, we demonstrate how to find these mapping functions with iterative optimizers~\cite{Scipy}.
-Fitting and then applying these invertible mapping functions makes the kGLM linearly correlated to the neural network.
-Finally, rank-correlations have been suggested by contemporaneous groups~\cite{TRAK}, making this choice consistent across our methodologies.
+To assess the faithfulness of a surrogate model, we compute $\tau_{K}$ between the softmax probability of the neuron representing the correct class, $\sigma(F(\bx \,;\btheta))^c$, and the kGLM softmax probability for the output representing the correct class, $\sigma(\kGLM(\bx))^c$. $\tau_{K}$ was chosen for two reasons; First, $\tau_{K}$ has a range $[-1,1]$ with $\pm$ 1 representing a monotonic relationship and a value of 0 representing no correlation.
+Second, if the relationship between the kGLM and NN is strictly monotonic, then an invertible mapping function exists between the kGLM softmax probabilities and the NN's~\citep{RealAnalysis}.
+Therefore, for a $\tau_{K}=1$ we would recover the one-to-one ideal surrogate model relationship given by~\eqref{eq:ideal_surrogate}.
+In Appendix~\ref{Appendix:LinearizationExplanation}, we demonstrate how to find these mapping functions with iterative optimizers~\citep{Scipy}.
+We provide a formal definition of Kendall-$\tau$ rank correlation in appendix~\ref{Appendix:evaluation_metrics}.

-\paragraph{Test accuracy differential (TAD).} Previous works evaluated whether kernel models could replicate the performance of underlying neural networks~\cite{CNTK_Sanjeev,FinitevsEmpirical2020,After_Kernel,LimitationsNTK_and_AfterKernel}.
-Having the same test accuracy as the underlying neural network is a necessary but insufficient condition of being equivalent with the neural network, which gives us a preference for $\tau$.
-Nonetheless, we track the test accuracy differential, or TAD, as given by $\mathrm{Test Acc_{kGLM}} - \mathrm{Test Acc_{NN}}$ to demonstrate that kGLM have similar performance to the underlying neural network.
-A value of $0$ is preferred.